artsy/artsy.github.io/source/_posts/2012-06-23-restful-api-caching-cookbook.markdown

 ### Role-Based Caching

 Role-Based caching is a subset of the generic problem of binding data to groups of other objects.
 For example, a `Widget` may have a different representation for an `admin` vs. a `user`.
 In Garner you can inject something called a "key strategy" into the current key generation pipeline.
-A strategy is a plain module that must implement two methods: `apply` and `field`.
-The former applies a strategy to a key within a context and the latter is a unique name that is produced by the strategy.
+A strategy is a plain module that must implement two methods: `field` and `apply`.
+The former should define a unique key name and the latter applies the strategy within a context.

 The following example introduces the role of the current user into the cache key.